tryolabs/unicef-geospatial/README.md

   - `data_warehouse/`: Tools and functions for interacting with the unicef data warehouse.
   - `earth_engine/`: Functions for interacting with google earth engine.
   - `geospatial/`: Tools and functions for interacting with geospatial data.
-  - `frontend/`: The HTML, js and css for the frontend.
   - `utils/`: Utility functions for the project.
   - `app.py`: The main entry point for the API.

+- `unicef-frontend/`: The frontend for the project.

 - `notebooks/`: Notebooks with interactive visualizations and demonstrations.
 - `research/`: Research scripts for exploring geospatial data, unicef api, etc.